 - Bring the water to a simmer (don't let it boil!)
 Place the bowl over the saucepan and gently heat the wafers, stirring frequently, until they are nearly melted.
 Remove the bowl and place on a towel.
 Stir the chocolate until fully melted.
 (Alternatively, place it in a microwave safe bowl and microwave for 30 seconds at half power.
 Stir.
 If not melted, continue microwaving for 15 second intervals at half power and stirring each time until mostly melted.)

 - Add 1-2 droplets of peppermint oil to the chocolate and stir.

-- Dip the Cookies: Dip the cookies into the chocolate (dip in half the cookie for two tone cookies or the whole top for single tone cookies).
-Place the cookies on a cooling rack so they can set.
+- Dip the Cookies: Dip the cookies into the chocolate (dip in half the cookie for two tone cookies or the whole top for single tone).
+As you finish each one, place on a cooling rack so they can set.

-- Sprinkle on some of the crushed candy canes while the chocolate is still wet.
+- Sprinkle on some of the crushed candy canes while the coating is still wet.

 - Once the chocolate has set and is glossy, repeat the process with the white melts.

 - Chocolate Melting Wafers: Chocolate wafers are sometimes called candy melts.
 They contain oil in place of the cocoa butter which means they can simply be melted to coat the cookies and will create a hard, glossy coating when set.
 I used Ghirardelli Wafers in dark and white.